nightroman/FarNet/trunk/Vessel/Readme.txt

 the plain and ranked lists for all records is taken.
 The plain list may win as well if there are no better ranked lists.

+When there is enough history collected and the smart history is activated by training then automatic fast training starts to work.
+It is triggered on the update menu command and on opening not recent files from the smart history list.
+It works in the background and it is very fast.

 	= OPTIONS =

 Registry key: